Counterfactual Mean-variance Optimization: Estimation and Inference

 If we further assume the nonparametric conditions \ref{assumption:B4}, then

-and $\widehat{m}^a, \widehat{\Sigma}^a$ are efficient, meaning that there exist no other regular asymptotically linear estimators that are asymptotically unbiased and have smaller variance. \end{lemma}
+and $\widehat{m}^a, \widehat{\Sigma}^a$ are efficient, meaning that there exist no other regular estimators that are asymptotically unbiased and have smaller variance. \end{lemma}

-The result in Lemma \ref{lem:double-robust} is essentially due to the fact that our estimators are built from the efficient influence function, which yields second-order nuisance errors and double-robustness.
+A proof of Lemma \ref{lem:double-robust}, along with the proofs of all other results, is provided in the supplementary material.
+The result in Lemma \ref{lem:double-robust} is essentially due to the fact that our estimators are built from the efficient influence function, leading to second-order products of nuisance estimation errors.

-Now that we have discussed efficient estimation strategies for the counterfactual mean and covariance, we turn to estimation and inference for the optimal solutions of \ref{eqn:couterfactual-MV}.
-Let $\widehat{w}$ be an optimal solution of the approximating program of \ref{eqn:couterfactual-MV} in which we replace $m^a$, $\Sigma^a$ with their estimates $\widehat{m}^a$, $\widehat{\Sigma}^a$, respectively.
+Having established efficient estimation strategies for the counterfactual components of the optimization problem \ref{eqn:couterfactual-MV}, we now turn to the estimation and inference of its optimal solutions.
+Let $\widehat{w}$ be an optimal solution of the \emph{approximating program} of \ref{eqn:couterfactual-MV} in which we replace $m^a$, $\Sigma^a$ with their estimates $\widehat{m}^a$, $\widehat{\Sigma}^a$, respectively.
 Then $\widehat{w}$ is our proposed estimator for the optimal solution to \ref{eqn:couterfactual-MV}.
 Let $r_n$ be any sequence such that